This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 - Inventory control

-- Product distribution, fulfillment, to order tracking
+- Product distribution, fulfillment, and order tracking

 - Marketing